-Examinations are used to assess the clinical laboratory science student's understanding and competency of academic material and technical skills.
-Examinations may consist of quizzes, unit examinations, comprehensive examinations, and lab practical examinations.
+Examinations are used to assess the medical laboratory science student's understanding and competency of academic material and technical skills.
+Examinations may consist of unit, comprehensive, and lab practical examinations.

-All test questions are to be maintained as "secure"; therefore examinations will not be returned to the clinical laboratory science student.
+All test questions are to be maintained as "secure"; therefore examinations will not be returned to the medical laboratory science student.
 Students will be allowed to review the examination under supervision.
 Copying, printing, or saving of examinations by the student will not be allowed.